 If I am successful, what happens next?

 Successful applicants will be emailed an offer to trade giving them lots of information including full details of the pitch location and size we are offering, how many passes and vehicle passes we are offering and the price.
-If you wish to accept our offer, you will need to agree to the Traders Terms and Conditions and complete a survey to allow us to begin our 2015 Sustainability Audit.
-We will then send out further information about the ordering of power and water (if required).
+If you wish to accept our offer, you will need to agree to the Traders Terms and Conditions and complete a survey to allow us to begin our 2016 Sustainability Audit.
+The offer will also contain information about the ordering of power (if required).
 We have a variety of approved wholesalers who supply a wide range of products including chilled and frozen foods, disposables, gas, fruit and vegetables, meat, milk, bread, charcoal, refrigeration and ethical produce.
 These wholesalers deliver to stalls both before and during the Festival, we also have an onsite wholesale market which traders can visit on foot to collect supplies.
 Further information will be sent out to successful applicants in April.
-The gates will open to successful applicants at 8am on Sunday 21st June 2015, all traders must be onsite by midday on Tuesday 23rd June 2015, please expect to be onsite until at least 6pm on Monday 29th June 2015.
+The gates will open to successful applicants at 8am on Sunday 19th June 2016, all traders must be onsite by midday on Tuesday 21st June 2016, please expect to be onsite until at least 6pm on Monday 27th June 2016.

 Access Guidelines for Traders – Click here to download a PDF of Access Guidelines for Traders.
 We now have hundreds of Deaf and disabled customers, artists and crew on site every year, all of whom make use of traders.

 Green Traders Awards 2014 Click here for information on the 2014 Green Trader Awards winners.